pinellolab/CRISPResso2/README.md

 # CRISPResso2
-CRISPResso2 is a software pipeline for the analysis of genome editing experiments.
-It is designed to enable rapid and intuitive interpretation of results produced by amplicon sequencing.
+CRISPResso2 is a software pipeline designed to enable rapid and intuitive interpretation of genome editing experiments.

 Briefly, CRISPResso2:
 - aligns sequencing reads to a reference sequence